 We’ve assessed the average salaries, tax, and cost of living in Boston, Salem, Worcester, Cambridge, and Plymouth, to discover how many working hours it typically takes fans to afford tickets at Massachusetts’ top teams.

-And when everything does launch in the state, check back here to stay updated on all the top BetMGM Massachusetts promos.
+And when everything does launch in the state, check back here to stay updated on the latest BetMGM Massachusetts bonus and other sportsbook sign-up promos.

 To earn enough money to buy a Red Sox season ticket in Boston, the average worker would need to clock in a remarkable 308 hours.
 Meanwhile, a Celtics season ticket (121) typically takes half the time to earn, albeit 10 times longer than the 12 hours it takes to earn enough to buy a season pass for the Massachusetts Pirates of the Indoor Football League, based in Worcester.